veramasira/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

- README.md file, at the root of the folder of the project is mandatory
+A README.md file, at the root of the folder of the project is mandatory